|

 Keywords: Intravaginal ejaculatory latency times, premature ejaculation, premature ejaculation diagnostic tool, varicocelectomy, varicoceles

-How to cite this article: El-Hamd MA, Abdel Hameed HF.
+El-Hamd MA, Abdel Hameed HF.
 The Role of Varicocelectomy on Patients with Premature Ejaculation and Varicoceles.
-J Integr Nephrol Androl 2016;3:121-5 |
+J Integr Nephrol Androl 2016;3:121-5

-How to cite this URL: El-Hamd MA, Abdel Hameed HF.
+El-Hamd MA, Abdel Hameed HF.
 The Role of Varicocelectomy on Patients with Premature Ejaculation and Varicoceles.
-J Integr Nephrol Androl [serial online] 2016 [cited 2023 Oct 1];3:121-5.
-Available from: http://www.journal-ina.com/text.asp?2016/3/4/121/193515 |
+J Integr Nephrol Androl [serial online] 2016 [cited 2024 Mar 28];3:121-5.
+Available from: http://www.journal-ina.com/text.asp?2016/3/4/121/193515

 Premature ejaculation (PE) is the most frequently encountered sexual complaint of men.
 [1] PE exerts a significant psychological burden on men, their partners, male/partner relationship, and their overall relationship.
 [2],[3] The etiology of PE has been traditionally divided into psychogenic and biogenic factors.
 [4] Psychogenic factors include psychodynamic principles, early experience, sexual conditioning, anxiety, technique, and frequency of sexual activity.
 Biogenic factors include penile hypersensitivity, hyperexcitable ejaculatory reflex, hyperarousability, endocrinopathy, genetic predisposition, and 5-hydroxytryptamine receptor dysfunction (neurobiological theory).
 [5],[6],[7] Urologic causes, including chronic prostatitis, have also been implicated.
 [8]